mzntori/uploads/README.md

-# uploads
+# Uploads
+This repo is for file uploads to use my github account as "verification".
-Literally just used for file uploads in the releases.
+All uploads in releases.